Been there; done that; and still doing it.

-Train yourself to face your fears constructively.
-Know that you will still survive even if someone leaves you for another.
-When you get the regret mail from a potential employer, it doesn’t mean that your prospects of earning a substantial income, is doomed.
+Know that you will still survive even if someone leaves you for another; a regret mail from a potential employer doesn’t mean that your prospects of earning a substantial income are doomed.

 Ignore your past investment.
 It is gone.
 Breathe through your doubts.

 4. Turn it into strength

 You can turn your fear into a source of power.
 Not that you have less fear, but you don’t allow it to control you and your actions.